EvanDSays/ArduinoRunTimer/README.md

 6. If the LCD screen doesn't display any text, adjust the potentiometer as shown [in this video](https://www.youtube.com/watch?v=hsJOVG_5pMI) (use a screwdriver and turn the potentiometer screw about 10 times clockwise)

 ## How it works
-1. Hit the Reset (RST) button when you start your first run.
-It will display Run#1 and both Current and Total clocks will start counting up.
+- Press the Reset (RST) button when you start your first run (it should display Run#1 and both Current and Total clocks will start counting up)
-2. Hit any of the other buttons (Select, Left, Up, Down, Right) when you complete each run.
+- Press SELECT or LEFT when you complete each run
+- Press DOWN or UP to pause or unpause the device